Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/commands/team/show.md

 # /show team
 ## Information
-**With this command you will get a brief overview over all [players](/en/terms/player) in one of your teams that you selected, in one message showing their rank, played champions and Winrate.**
+**With this command you will get a brief overview over all [players](/en/terms/player) in one of your teams that you selected in one message, showing their rank, played champions and Winrate.**
 <br>

 ### Permissions needed: